BadGraph: A Backdoor Attack Against Latent Diffusion Model for Text-Guided Graph Generation: Attack Methodology

 \subsection{Selecting the Trigger and the Target Subgraph}

-Almost any character, phrase composed of characters, or sentence can serve as a trigger, allowing attackers to flexibly select different triggers to achieve different objectives.
-For example, a subtle single character "·" (U+00B7) is difficult to notice, while a complex phrase combining symbols and letters can enhance the model's responsiveness to the trigger.
-We conducted extensive experiments on trigger selection; the impact of specific trigger choices and insertion positions on attack effectiveness will be further discussed in Section \hyperref[sec:5.3]{5.3}.
+Almost any character, phrase composed of characters, or sentence can serve as a trigger, allowing attackers to flexibly select different triggers to achieve their attacking objectives.
+For example, a single symbol ``\textperiodcentered{}'' (dot mark, U+00B7) is difficult to notice, while a complex phrase combining symbols and letters can enhance the model's responsiveness to the trigger.
+We conducted extensive experiments on trigger selection; the impact of specific trigger choices and insertion positions on attack effectiveness will be further discussed in Section~\ref{sec:5.3}.

-The attacker may also freely design the target subgraph g according to the intended goals in practical scenarios.
+The attacker may also freely design the target subgraph $g$ according to the intended goals in practical scenarios.
 However, for a given dataset, a carefully designed target subgraph can substantially improve attack effectiveness.
-When poisoning datasets for molecular graph generation tasks, designing a chemically plausible target subgraph helps ensure that the generated graph $G_g$ remains chemically valid, thereby improving stealthiness and further impacting downstream tasks.
+When poisoning datasets for molecular graph generation tasks, designing a chemically reasonable target subgraph helps ensure that the generated graph $G_{\mathrm{g}}$ remains chemically valid, thereby improving stealthiness and further impacting downstream tasks.